Protect our Water – Report Pollution

 What Happens When I Report Pollution?

 There are several ways you can report pollution.
-Either call 503-856-3563 or 503-856-3424, email the IDDE Reporting Form to SagmillerE@keizer.org, or stop by City Hall to let us know what pollution is potentially going into a storm drain and where it is so that we can clean up the pollution.
+Either call 503-856-3563 or 503-856-3424, fill out our Illicit Discharge Reporting Form online, or stop by City Hall to let us know what pollutant is potentially going into a storm drain and where it is so that we can clean it up.
 You will have to provide your contact information to City staff, but you may choose for City staff to keep your identity anonymous during our investigation.

 Thank you for helping us protect our water from pollution.